More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Datasets

 \section{Datasets}

 \paragraph{LongBench} LongBench~\citep{bai-etal-2024-longbench} includes 17 datasets covering 6 categories of tasks, which can be divided into single-document QA~\citep{dasigi2021dataset,kovcisky2018narrativeqa}, multi-document QA~\citep{yang2018hotpotqa,ho2020constructing}, summarization~\citep{huang2021efficient,fabbri2019multi,zhong2021qmsum}, few-shot learning~\citep{gliwa2019samsum,joshi2017triviaqa,li2002learning}, synthetic, and code generation~\citep{guo2023longcoder,liu2023repobench}.
 LongBench features an average input length ranging from 1,235 to 18,409 tokens.
-For inputs exceeding the model's context window length, we split the data and only take the beginning and end segments of the input to fill the context window length.
-For Input Lengths Experiment, we select datasets with sufficient data to cover three input length ranges: (<4k, 4k~8k, and >8k).
+For inputs exceeding the model's context window length(8k for Llama-3-8B-Instruct~\citep{dubey2024llama}, we split the data and only take the beginning and end segments of the input to fill the context window length.
+Additionally, we reserve sufficient space for newly generated tokens based on the specific type of sub-dataset.
+For evaluate the impact of input lengths, we select datasets with sufficient data to cover three input length ranges: (<4k, 4k~8k, and >8k).
 These datasets include MultiFieldQA-en, 2WikiMultihopQA, GovReport, TREC, TriviaQA, SAMSum, and RepoBench-P, representing a variety of task types.
 We refer to the three subsets as LB-4k, LB-8k, and LB-16k, respectively.

 \paragraph{NIAH} Needle-in-a-Haystack(NIAH)~\citep{needleinhaystack} is a challenging pressure test designed to assess the ability of models to accurate identify and retrieve relevant information from lengthy context.
 NIAH randomly inserts key information into an arbitrary position within a long essay.
 In our setup, we use PaulGrahamEssays as the haystack and the sentence "The best thing to do in San Francisco is eat a sandwich and sit in Dolores Park on a sunny day." as the needle, which is the default setting of NIAH.
 We vary the essay length from 1,000 tokens up to the models' context window limits, increasing by 100 tokens per step for Llama-series models and 400 tokens per step for Mistral.
+The results are reported as the average score across all tests.

 \paragraph{RULER}

 RULER~\citep{hsieh2024ruler} generates synthetic examples to evaluate long-context language models with configurable sequence lengths and varying task complexities.
 It includes four task categories: Retrieval, Multi-hop Tracing, Aggregation, and Question Answering.
 The dataset comprises six subsets with input lengths of 4K, 8K, 16K, 32K, 64K and 128K tokens.
 In our experiments, we use the 4K, 8K and 16K subsets to test the models within their context window limits.